ElliotBruhl/CequalsCompiler/ReadME.md

       ^: bitwise xor
     3: keywords - all language defined words:
       Note that keywords will be ignored if followed by alphanumeric char: break1 is not a keyword but break+ is a keyword (and then operator).
-      var: allocates memory for 64 bit variable value.
-No initial value supported.
+      var: statically allocates memory for 64 bit variable value.
+No initial values.
 Adheres to scope.
-Ex: var varName; would allocate 64 bits of memory for varName.
+Ex: var varName; for 64 bits of memory
-      array: allocates n number of variables contigously in memory.
-Adheres to scope.
-Must create and use pointer manip to access elements.
-Ex: array arrayName 5; would allocate 64*5 bits of memory for arrayName (arrayName refers the value of first element).
+      array: dynamically or statically (if length is number token) allocates multiple vars contigously.
+Use pointers to navigate to other values.
+Ex: array arrayName 5; for 5*64 bits of memory
       func: delcares a function in current scope.
 Must return a value.
-Ex: func funcName(param1, param2) {return 0;} would declare funcName as a valid function that takes 2 parameters.
+Ex: func funcName(param1, param2) {return 0;}
       return: leaves current function and returns value listed afterward.
       while: declares a loop.
-Ex: while(x < 5) {while loop body} would create a while loop that will execute until x < 5 is not satisfied.
+Ex: while(x < 5) {while loop body}
       continue: skips to next iteration in while loop.
       break: jumps out of current loop.
       if: declares a conditional block.
-Ex: if(x == 5) {"if body"} will create a conditional block that only executes if condition is satisfied.
+Ex: if(x == 5) {if body}
       else: optional second part of if statement that will execute if the if statement fails.
-No else if construction supported.
+Must construct elif manually.
 Ex: if(x != 0) {...} else {...}
     4: separators
     parenthesis: for loop, if, func, or math
     brackets: define subscope for loops, if, or funcs
     commas: seperate function arguments
     semicolon: ends a statement

-PARSER:
+PARSER (parser.(c/h)):
--stores ASTs in double linked list structure where each node holds sub-node type indicator, sub-node of specific type, previous, and next
+  -stores ASTs in double linked list structure where each node holds sub-node type indicator, pointer to sub-node, previous, and next
--each AST node type (see parser.h for more): math operation var declaration, var re-assignment, function node, while node, if node
+  -each AST node type (see parser.h for more):
+    math operation
+    var declaration,
+    var assignment,

+    function node,
+    while node,
+    if node

-IDENTIFIER HASH TABLE:
+SYMBOL TABLE:
--A hash table is used to store all of the identifers and their info when parsing to avoid string operations.
--It uses the DJB2 algorithm and has a default size of 509.
+...